-In 2016, the industry average open rate was 25%, according to Experian’s benchmark report.
+In 2023, the industry average open rate is 20.5%, according to a report by Campaign Monitor.

 But that number is subjective and changes depending on what you’re selling (and who you sell to).

 Don’t skip this step.
-These benchmarks are important, especially when you start collecting your open rates for the first time.
-Just make sure that the numbers you choose to benchmark against are using the same variables (unique opens vs. simple opens) as you are to ensure that they are accurate.
+These benchmarks are important, especially when collecting your open rates for the first time.
+Just ensure that the numbers you choose to benchmark against using the same variables (unique opens vs. simple opens) as you are to ensure that they are accurate.

 Hygiene and Clean